 (Pricing includes a box lunch)

-For more information about registration, or if you have trouble paying online, please email John Griffith at [email protected].
+For more information about registration, or if you have trouble paying online, please email Sree Singaraju at [email protected]

 Win a copy of Dr. Silvia's latest book . . .

-. . . and impress your fellow alumni by predicting the DJIA at the close of business on Wednesday, April 8, 2015.
+. . . and impress your fellow alumni by predicting the S&P 500 as of the close of business on Wednesday, January 27, 2016.
+For use as a tie-breaker, please include your prediction for the yield on the U.S. Treasury 10-year note as of the close of business on the same day, January 27, 2016.
 The attendee with the closest prediction will win a signed copy of Economic and Business Forecasting: Analyzing and Interpreting Econometric Results.
-Email your prediction to John Griffith at [email protected] by 5:00pm on Tuesday, April 7, 2015.
+Email your prediction to John Griffith at [email protected] by 5:00pm on Tuesday, January 26, 2016.
 You must be present at the luncheon to win!

 About Dr. John Silvia, our speaker: